PlanQK/planqk-platform-docs/src/demos/introduction.md

 - A fork of our [Gradio starter template](https://github.com/Anaqor/gradio-example).

 **To deploy a Demo** for your Use Case click on the Demo tab of your Use Case and click on the **Create Demo** button.
-You will be asked to connect your GitHub account (if you haven't done already) and to select a repository.
+You will be asked to connect your GitHub account (if you haven't done so already) and to select a repository.
 Select the fork of the Gradio starter template you created earlier by clicking on **Connect**.
-Thats it, you deployed your first Demo!
+That's it, you deployed your first Demo!

 But there is one more thing.
 In order to make your Demo work we need to set some environment variables.
 Read the next section to learn how to do that.